madcodemonkey/ConsoleMenuHelper/README.md

 ## Step 3: Create some menu options
 You must decorate each menu item with the ConsoleMenuItem attribute and specify:
 1. Menu name "Hello1" in the example below.
 Now all classes with "Hello1" are in the same menu.
-1. Optional: Add an option menu number.
-If not specifed, one will be generated (sorted by ItemText and assigned sequentially)
+1. Optional: Add a menu number.
+If not specified, one will be generated (sorted by ItemText and assigned sequentially)
 1. Optional: Add a data string.
-It will be assigned to the AttributeData property once instatiated.
+It will be assigned to the AttributeData property once instantiated.
 ```csharp
 using System;
 using System.Threading.Tasks;